atomix/atomix/README.md

 ```

 # How it works
-CopyCat uses a Raft-based consensus algorithm to perform leader election and state
+Copycat uses a Raft-based consensus algorithm to perform leader election and state
 replication.
-Each node in a CopyCat cluster may be in one of three states at any
+Each node in a Copycat cluster may be in one of three states at any
 given time - [follower](#followers), [candidate](#candidates), or [leader](#leaders).
 Each node in the cluster maintains an internal [log](#logs) of replicated commands.
-When a command is submitted to a CopyCat cluster, the command is forwarded to the
+When a command is submitted to a Copycat cluster, the command is forwarded to the
 cluster leader.
 The leader then logs the command and replicates it to a majority
 of the cluster.
 Once the command has been replicated, it applies the command to its
 local state machine and replies with the command result.

-*For the most in depth description of how CopyCat works, see
+*For the most in depth description of how Copycat works, see
 [In Search of an Understandable Consensus Algorithm](https://ramcloud.stanford.edu/wiki/download/attachments/11370504/raft.pdf)
 by Diego Ongaro and John Ousterhout.*

 ### State Machines
-Each node in a CopyCat cluster contains a state machine to which the node applies
+Each node in a Copycat cluster contains a state machine to which the node applies
 [commands](#commands) sent to the cluster.
 State machines are simply classes that
-extend CopyCat's `StateMachine` class, but there are a couple of very important
+extend Copycat's `StateMachine` class, but there are a couple of very important
 aspects to note about state machines.
 * Given the same commands in the same order, state machines should always arrive at
   the same state with the same output.
 * Following from that rule, each node's state machine should be identical.

 ### Commands
-Commands are state change instructions that are submitted to the CopyCat cluster
+Commands are state change instructions that are submitted to the Copycat cluster
 and ultimately applied to the state machine.
 For instance, in a key-value store,
 a command could be something like `get` or `set`.
-CopyCat provides unique features
+Copycat provides unique features
 that allow it to optimize handling of certain command types.
 For instance, read-only
 commands which don't contribute to the system state will not be replicated, but commands
 that do alter the system state are eventually replicated to all the nodes in the cluster.

 ### Logs
-CopyCat nodes share state using a replicated log.
+Copycat nodes share state using a replicated log.
 When a command is submitted to the
-CopyCat cluster, the command is appended to the [leader's](#leader-election) log and
+Copycat cluster, the command is appended to the [leader's](#leader-election) log and
 replicated to other nodes in the cluster.
 If a node dies and later restarts, the node
 will rebuild its internal state by reapplying logged commands to its state machine.
-The log is essential to the operation of the CopyCat cluster in that it both helps
+The log is essential to the operation of the Copycat cluster in that it both helps
 maintain consistency of state across nodes and assists in [leader election](#leader-election).
-CopyCat provides both in-memory logs for testing and file-based logs for production.
+Copycat provides both in-memory logs for testing and file-based logs for production.

 ### Snapshots
-In order to ensure [logs](#logs) do not grow too large for the disk, CopyCat replicas periodically
+In order to ensure [logs](#logs) do not grow too large for the disk, Copycat replicas periodically
 take and persist snapshots of the [state machine](#state-machines) state.
-CopyCat manages snapshots
+Copycat manages snapshots
 using a method different than is described in the original Raft paper.
 Rather than persisting
 snapshots to separate snapshot files and replicating snapshots using an additional RCP method,
-CopyCat appends snapshots directly to the log.
-This allows CopyCat to minimize complexity by
+Copycat appends snapshots directly to the log.
+This allows Copycat to minimize complexity by
 transfering snapshots as a normal part of log replication.

 Normally, when a node crashes and recovers, it restores its state using the latest snapshot